 (An A is equal to 4 grade points, a B is equal to 3, and so forth.
 Three credits earning an A grade equals 12 points.)

-38 divided by 15 equals 2.533 grade point average
+38 divided by 15 equals 2.533 grade point average.

 Cumulative Grade Point Average

-A cumulative grade point average is the grade point average for all completed terms at UW-Green Bay.
+Grade point average for all completed terms at UW-Green Bay.
 It is calculated by dividing the cumulative total grade points earned by the cumulative total grade point credits earned.
 Attempted courses where an F grade is received are also included in grade point calculations unless successfully repeated.

 Final grades are posted to the student’s transcript and may be accessed via the Student Information System (SIS).